benvaljean/benvaljean.github.io/_posts/2009-11-26-Block_dangerous-slash-unsafe_attachments_(Postfix).markdown

 3.  `postmap /etc/postfix/header_checks`
-4. For Debian and related distros: `apt-get install postfix-pcre` For other distros if the package is not available PRCE may need to be bulit with PRCE support: <http://www.postfix.org/PCRE_README.html> .
+4. For Debian and related distros: `apt-get install postfix-pcre` For other distros if the package is not available Postfix may need to be bulit with PRCE support: <http://www.postfix.org/PCRE_README.html> .

 [Category:Linux](Category:Linux "wikilink")